networkservicemesh/networkservicemesh/docs/guide-quickstart.md

 nsmd   2         2         2       2            2           <none>          19m
 ```

-## Running the Networking Service Mesh examples
+## Deploy the Network Service Mesh examples

-Now that we have the NSM infrastructure deployed, we can proceed with some of the examples.
+Now that we have the NSM infrastructure deployed, we can proceed with deploying some of the examples.

-The basic ICMP example is deployed like this:
+* The basic ICMP example is deployed like this:

 ```bash
 make k8s-icmp-deploy
 ```

-The VPN service composition example is deployed with:
+* The VPN service composition example is deployed with:

 ```bash
 make k8s-vpn-deploy
 ```

-## Test
+## Verify deploying the examples

-Both of the examples can be verified with running a simple check:
+Both of the examples can be verified by running a simple check:

 ```bash
 make k8s-check
 ```

-For ICMP you should see ping succeeding as below:
+* For ICMP you should see ping succeeding as below:

 ```bash
 ./scripts/nsc_ping_all.sh